-A compression fracture occurs when there is a break of the vertebral body.
-It will cause back pain that often is associated with radiation of pain.
+A compression fracture occurs when there is a break in one of the vertebral bodies.
+It can cause back pain that often is associated with pain that radiates to the legs.
 Compression fractures can cause a permanent change in posture, loss of height, chronic back pain, stenosis, and radiculopathic pain.

 Compression fractures occur either due to trauma or osteoporosis.
 The thinning of the bone from osteoporosis causes it to be weak and therefore be more fragile.